 DV9 GX Eagle Complete Mountain Bike

-The DV9 started as the brainchild of Ibis' CEO Hans Heim wanting to create a frame for his daughter Lili.
+The inspiration for the DV9 came from Ibis' CEO Hans Heim, who wanted to create a versatile frame for his high school XC-racing daughter Lili.
 Lili is in high-school, an active racer, and she has to buy her own bikes, so it needed the rolling benefits of 29-inch wheels, and be affordable and versatile out of necessity as well.
 Ibis hooks up the DV9 with modern features, such as internal dropper post routing, a tapered head tube, Boost rear axle spacing, and an in-house favorite, a creak-free threaded bottom bracket.
 The big story with the DV9 is its ability to be competitive on the race course as well as a capable trail bike when you just want to have fun.
 This is afforded by its progressive, slack geometry and clearance for up to 29x2.6-inch tires.
-Of course, the carbon construction keeps things light and stiff (the frame comes in at 1210g) and since it lacks any damping at the rear end, you'll appreciate the vibration cancellation afforded by the composite layup as well as those high volume tires.
+Of course, the carbon construction keeps things light and stiff (the frame comes in at 1210g) and since it lacks any damping at the rear end, you'll appreciate the vibration cancellation afforded by the composite lay-up as well as those high-volume tires.

-Compared to the Tranny, the reach numbers on the DV9 grew by 20 to 24mm depending on the size.
-The head tube also slackens from an XC dedicated 71-degrees to a modern trail 67.4-degrees with a 120mm fork and an excellent all-around 68.5-degrees with a 100mm fork.
-Those numbers allow you to charge hard with a number plate tied to your bars or while chasing your buddies on a backcountry epic.
+Compared to Ibis' previous hardtail the Tranny, the reach numbers on the DV9 grew by 20 to 24mm depending on the size.
+The head tube also slackens from an XC dedicated 71-degrees to an all-around capable 67.4-degrees with this 120mm Fox Fork.
+These numbers encourage you to charge hard regardless of whether you're pushing towards the front of the pack at your local race series, or chasing your friends down some raw singletrack on a big backcountry epic.
 Its low bottom bracket keeps it planted when railing berms, while its 17.3-inch chainstays enhance its responsive, lively feel.

-A FOX Float Rhythm suspension fork provides 120mm of smooth travel up front, thanks to its Grip damper and air spring dissipating the trail hits.
-Its SRAM's 1x drivetrain is made of a GX Eagle rear derailleur, cassette, and trigger shifter offering crisp, accurate shifts.
+A FOX Float Rhythm suspension fork provides 120mm of smooth travel up front, thanks to its GRIP damper and air spring dissipating the trail hits.
+Its SRAM 1x drivetrain is made of a GX Eagle rear derailleur, cassette, and trigger shifter offering crisp, accurate shifts.
 Braking is performed by Shimano's Deore brakes, which are extremely reliable and powerful.
-The stem, and handlebar are all alloy and sourced from Ibis.
-Rounding things out, the bike rolls on Ibis 938 alloy rims and hubs, wrapped in Schwalbe Nobby Nic tires that grip tenaciously and roll quickly.
+The stem and carbon handlebar are sourced from Ibis.
+Rounding things out, the bike rolls on Ibis S35 alloy rims and hubs, wrapped in Schwalbe tires that grip tenaciously and roll quickly.